-Here we talk to Nicholas Jones, broadcaster and author, who has been a Chipping Barnet resident for more than 40 years and is currently the chair of the Barnet Society.
+Here we talk to Nicholas Jones, broadcaster and author, who has been a Chipping Barnet resident for more than 40 years and is vice-chair of the Barnet Society.

 Unlike so many of the outer suburbs, the London Borough of Barnet has at its heart a much-loved old coaching town, steeped in history, with a High Street where locals still bump into each other and linger for a chat.
 No wonder we have never moved and have no intention of leaving!

 Hopefully my lifetime’s occupation as a journalist can be put to good use.
 Much of my work for the Barnet Society revolves around writing and campaigning about the many issues that concern us, about the town centre, planning and how best to protect the surrounding countryside.

 Perhaps like other local residents our move in the summer of 1973 to Granville Road, where we have lived ever since, was simply a question of chance and, as the estate agents say, “location, location”.